 The Intensive was held at Star City Church Bethlehem (known as Star Church) in Taipei.
 Back in 2007, Jay Kyle, CTC’s Global Catalyst for Asia Pacific and Latin America, met Gordon Huang, a pastor with plans to plant a church in the suburbs.
 But after meeting Jay and capturing a new vision for loving and caring for the city, Gordon planted 101 Church in the heart of Taipei.
-101 Church has since planted seven churches in Taipei, including Star Church, and Gordon is the director of the newly launched affiliate, CTC Taiwan.
+101 Church has since planted five churches in Taipei, including Star Church, and Gordon is the director of the newly launched affiliate, CTC Taiwan.

 The Asia Intensive welcomed a diverse group of people: 18 church planters with plans to start churches in the near future; returning alumni who came for a master class; two groups of church-planting spouses there to participate in Parakaleo; and some network leaders there to shadow and learn, so they can provide this valuable training in the future.